 Similar to the exchange of services for inter vivos transfers suggested by Cox (1987), Bernheim et al (1985) propose that parents threaten their child with disinheritance if he does not provide his parents with a particular level of child service ('attention') in exchange for a bequest.
-At the margin, bequests are used to purchase child services.
-The threat to disinherit must, however, be credible, and because parents are assumed to care about their child's welfare, it is less likely to be so if the parents have only one child.
-With two or more children, the threat is more likely to be credible because the parents are assumed to care for all of their children, thereby reducing the incentive to renege on the promise to disinherit children who do not comply and to redistribute the estate amongst the other children.
+At the margin, bequests are used to purchase child services.21 The threat to disinherit must, however, be credible, and because parents are assumed to care about their child's welfare, it is less likely to be so if the parents have only one child.
+With two or more children, the threat is more likely to be credible because the parents are assumed to care for all of their children, thereby reducing the incentive to renege on the promise to disinherit children.